 Is it true that the Japanese don't like dentists?

-You have probably heard widespread reports that Japanese people do not have good oral health and do not usually use braces to correct teeth due to the high cost of dentists in Japan.
+You've probably heard widespread reports that Japanese people don't have good oral health and don't usually wear braces to straighten their teeth due to the high cost of dentists in Japan.

-This is a bit of a mistake, as there is a saying that there are more dental offices than convenience stores in Japan.
-Of course this is not true, but yes, there are many dentists in Japan, some accessible.
+This is kind of a mistake, as there is a saying that there are more dental offices than convenience stores in japan.
+Of course this is not true, but yes, there are many dentists in Japan, some of them affordable.

-There are also situations in Japanese culture that end up worsening the oral health of the Japanese, such as missed fluorine in water and toothpaste.
-Anyway, dentists in Japan are not how people speak.
+There are also situations in Japanese culture that end up aggravating the oral health of the Japanese, such as missed fluorine in water and in toothpaste.
+Anyway, dentists in Japan are not what people say.

 Many Japanese have a heavy routine in factories, due to lack of time, they end up neglecting oral health.
-This also happens in Brazil, where most people spend many years without doing a simple cleaning.
+This also happens in Brazil, where most go many years without doing a simple cleaning.

 Are dentists in Japan really expensive?

-Another misconception says that the Japanese health plan does not cover dentists and dental treatment.
-This is a lie, the shakai hoken most of the time it covers 70% of expenses at dentists depending on age and treatment.
+Another misconception is that Japanese health insurance does not cover dentists and dental treatment.
+That's a lie, the shakai hoken most of the time it covers 70% of dental expenses depending on age and treatment.

 Most Japanese dentists accept health insurance, few do not.
-Health insurance just doesn't cover orthodontics, that is, braces and teeth correction, in addition to other things involving aesthetics such as whitening.
+Health insurance just doesn't cover orthodontics, that is, braces and correction of teeth, in addition to other things involving aesthetics such as whitening.

-Dental extraction, cleaning, canal and filling in Japan are cheaper than in Brazil.
-I am not to blame if there are foreigners who do not pay the shakai hoken and then they keep saying that dentists in Japan are expensive.
+Tooth extraction, cleaning, root canal and filling in Japan are cheaper than in Brazil.
+It's not my fault if there are foreigners who don't pay the shakai hoken and then they keep saying that dentists in Japan are expensive.

-The first appointment at the Dentist can cost between 2300 to 5000 yen.
-With health insurance the consultation can cost less than 1000 yen.
+The first appointment at the Dentist can cost between 2300 and 5000 yen.
+With health insurance, the consultation can cost less than 1000 yen.
 Even if nothing is done, the Japanese even charge for a recommendation.
 When visiting the dentist, a consultation fee is almost always paid regardless of treatment.

-In addition to the aforementioned appliances and whitening, health insurance does not cover things like fillers and ceramic and gold coverings.
-Insurance covers plastic dentures, but not any other type of material.
+Aside from the aforementioned braces and whitening, health insurance doesn't cover things like ceramic and gold fillers and coatings.
+Insurance covers plastic dentures, but not other materials.

 The cost of treatment also depends on the stage and symptom of the problem.
 As already mentioned, the Japanese charge for everything involved in the treatment process, so the sooner you see a dentist, the less money you will spend.

-There are dentists in Brazil or in Portuguese.
-Usually they should be more expensive, but it may be more advantageous to look for these places, especially if you are not fluent in Japanese.
+There are Brazilian dentists or dentists who work in English.
+They are usually more expensive, but it may be more advantageous to look for these places, especially if you are not fluent in the Japanese language.

-Keep in mind that in addition to aesthetic treatments, health insurance in very rare cases may not cover certain types of materials and tools used in dental treatment.
+Keep in mind that in addition to cosmetic treatments, health insurance in very rare cases may not cover certain types of materials and tools used in dental treatment.

-Do a lot of research on the price list of several offices in Japan to find out where you want to perform your treatment.
-Make sure the location accepts shakai hoken and see whether or not prices are discounted by 70%.
+Do a lot of research on the price list of several offices in Japan to know where you want to have your treatment.
+Make sure the location accepts shakai hoken and see whether or not the prices are at the discount of 70%.

 How much does a dentist cost in Japan?

-Prices can vary widely, so the figures mentioned below are only estimates from some places.
+Prices can vary a lot, so the values mentioned below are just estimates for some places.
 Regardless of whether or not you use health insurance, you can spend about: